gioelecrispo/chunkipy/README.md

 but it could be used for several other use cases.

 The library offers some useful features:
-- **Tokenizer function**: unlike other text chunking libraries, `chunkipy` offers the possibility of providing a tokenizer function, in order to build the chunks taking into account the tokenizer that will use those chunks.
+- **Token estimation**: unlike other text chunking libraries, `chunkipy` offers the possibility of providing a token estimator function, in order to build the chunks taking into account the tokenizer that will use those chunks.
 - **Split text into meaningful sentences**: in its default configuration, `chunkipy`, in creating the chunks, avoids cutting sentences, and always tries to have a complete and syntactically correct sentence.
   This is achieved through the use of the `stanza` library, which utilizes semantic models to cut text into meaningful sentences.
+- **Smart Overlapping**: `chunkipy` offers the possibility to define an `overlap_percentage` and create overlapping chunks to preserve the context along chunks.
 - **Flexibility in choosing split strategies**: Additionally, `chunkipy` offers complete flexibility in choosing how to split, allowing users to define their own text splitting function or choose from a list of pre-defined splitting strategies.